ofmla/devito-wiki/Azure-Hyperscale:-Kubernetes-Setup-for-Dask.md

 ```
 kubectl get services
 ```
-Keep down the EXTERNAL-IP of the LoadBalancer, which will be used in the dask configuration in step 19.
+Keep down the EXTERNAL-IP of the LoadBalancer, which will be used in the Dask configuration in step 19.

 18. Open up the Devito [Dask tutorial](https://github.com/devitocodes/devito/blob/master/examples/seismic/tutorials/04_dask.ipynb) in a Jupyter notebook (you can choose to use docker or not).
 Note this Dask tutorial notebook is a 2D FWI example that does not require much memory, so you do not have to go to Standard_HB120rs_v2 (which is a good choice for 3D FWI).